5 Flexible Turtl Alternatives For Scaling Content Production

 Finding the right platform to produce and manage your business docs depends on factors like the size of your organization, who’s creating content (and for what), and the level of design flexibility you’re looking for.

 If you just need to convert some PDFs into flippable content and don’t mind if it looks the same as every other Turtl doc out there, then a tool like Turtl is a quick and easy solution.
-If you want to balance creative freedom with ease of use, and a platform that’s versatile enough for all of your content needs, then Foleon is the way to go.
+If you want to balance creative freedom with ease of use, plus a platform that’s versatile enough for all of your content needs, then Foleon is the way to go.

 Curious how Foleon compares to Turtl?
 Check out our side-by-side comparison.